boostrjs/boostr/README.md

 });
 ```

-In the `'web-frontend'` service, the value of the `'BACKEND_URL'` environment variable is fetched from the `'backend'` service (incidentally named `'backend'` in the root configuration), which is accessible thanks to the `services` parameter of the configuration function.
+In the web-frontend service, the value of the `'BACKEND_URL'` environment variable is fetched from the backend service (incidentally named `'backend'` in the root configuration), which is accessible thanks to the `services` parameter of the configuration function.

-You can see the same mechanism used in the `'backend'` service.
-The value of the `'FRONTEND_URL'` environment variable is fetched from the `'web-frontend'` service (simply named `'frontend'` in the root configuration).
+You can see the same mechanism used in the backend service.
+The value of the `'FRONTEND_URL'` environment variable is fetched from the web-frontend service (simply named `'frontend'` in the root configuration).

 Note that a service can even reference itself.
-For example, if, for some reason, you need a `'web-frontend'` service to be aware of its own URL through an environment variable, you can do so with the following configuration file:
+For example, if, for some reason, you need a web-frontend service to be aware of its own URL through an environment variable, you can do so with the following configuration file:

 ```js
 // frontend/boostr.config.mjs